tom-halpin/pe-dojo-book/README.md

 # Product Engineering Dojo book [![License: MPL 2.0](https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg)](https://opensource.org/license/mpl-2-0/)

-A tale from the [Pet-Clinic multiverse](https://dxc-technology.github.io/about-pe-dojo/).

 [![GitHub Super-Linter](https://github.com/tom-halpin/pe-dojo-book/actions/workflows/linter.yml/badge.svg)](https://github.com/marketplace/actions/super-linter)

 ## Introduction

 This repository holds an open-sourced book providing an Introduction to Product Engineering.
-It is intended for anyone working in an organization that has or is embarking on a Product Engineering journey.
+It is intended for anyone working in an organization that has already or is about to embark on a Product Engineering journey.

-This book is based on the Product Engineering Dojo from [DXC Technology](https://www.dxc.com) which provided an interactive Product Engineering training course.
+This book is set in the [Pet-Clinic multiverse](https://dxc-technology.github.io/about-pe-dojo/) and is based on the Product Engineering Dojo from [DXC Technology](https://www.dxc.com).
+The Product Engineering dojo provided an interactive online Product Engineering training course.

 ## Content